tesserato/CloudMapper/README.md

     ```bash
     cargo build --release
     ```
-    The executable will be located at `target/release/cloudmapper`.
+    The executable will be located at `target/release/cloudmapper` (or `target\release\cloudmapper.exe` on Windows).

 3.  **(Optional) Add to PATH:**
-    You can copy the executable to a directory in your system's PATH for easier access, e.g., `~/.local/bin/` or `/usr/local/bin/`.
+    You can copy the built executable to a directory in your system's PATH.

 ## Usage

+Once installed, you can run CloudMapper from your terminal:
 ```bash
 cloudmapper [OPTIONS]
 ```